Giving Back

 - Using napkins made from recycled product

-- Recycling used cooking oil in our cafes
+- Recycling cooking oil in our cafes

 - Trash compactors to reduce labor and save plastic trash bags from entering waste streams and landfills